-Protein powder, and more specifically, whey protein powder, is a by-product of the cheese-making process, according to the Mayo Clinic.
+Protein powder, and more specifically, whey protein powder, is a by-product of the cheese-making process, according to the Cleveland Clinic.
 It's also one of two proteins found in milk, with casein being the other protein.
 With that in mind, if you have a dairy allergy, avoid using this product and consider trying a plant-based protein powder instead.

 According to the USDA, 1 scoop of whey protein powder isolate has 103 calories, 0.3 grams of fat, 8.3 grams of carbohydrates, and approximately 17 grams of protein.
 It's important to note that these figures are based on a generic protein powder.
 For exact nutrition information, refer to the product label on the protein powder you're using.